Environmental quality: US environmental footprint

-Scientists have predicted the US population will increase to 404 million by 2060.
+Scientists have predicted the US population will increase to 364 million by 2060.
 To visualize the impacts this population boom will have on the environment, if all people continue to consume at the same pace and amount the average American does, humanity will need five Earths to continue at their pace.
 There has been a substantial increase in the consumption of the American diet, including fats, sugars, total calories, and sodium over the past 40 years.
 With this, there has also been an increase in food waste; on average, Americans waste up to 50% more food than the average American in 1970.

 The US's water intake has decreased by 9% compared to 2010.
 The most common uses of water are seen in thermoelectric power, irrigation, and public supply.

 As of 2000, the average material consumption was 52% more than Europeans: 23.7 tons.
 Since 1900, this average has increased by 21.7 tons per person.
-The average American produced 4.9 pounds of waste daily in 2018, only 1.6 pounds were composted or recycled.
-The same year, 94 million tons of waste were placed in incinerators or landfills.
+The average American produced 4.9 pounds of waste daily in 2018.
+The same year, 94 million tons of waste were recycled or composted rather than being sent to landfills, twice as much as in 1990.

 United Kingdom

 In the United Kingdom, the environment has been the primary responsibility of the Department for Environment, Food and Rural Affairs (DEFRA).
 Predecessor bodies were merged in 2001 to create this department with a broader remit to link rural activities to the natural environment.
-Some responsibilities are devolved to the Scottish Government and are exercised by the Scottish Environment Protection Agency (SEPA) and the National Assembly for Wales, while delivery of environmental initiatives often use partners, including British Waterways, Environment Agency, Forestry Commission, and Natural England.
+Some responsibilities have been devolved and are now exercised by the Scottish Environment Protection Agency (SEPA) of the Scottish Government and the Senedd Cymru (Welsh Parliament).
+Delivery of environmental initiatives often use partners, including British Waterways, Environment Agency, Broads Authority, Forestry Commission, and Natural England.
 DEFRA also has a remit to oversee the impacts of activities within the built environment and the United Kingdom Climate Change Programme.

 The UK implemented the UK Environment Act in 2021.
 The act is the UK's basis for improved environmental protection and regulation.
-The act acts as a "watchdog" for the Office of Environmental Protection, holding the government and other agencies accountable.
+The act establishes the Office of Environmental Protection (OEP) as a "watchdog" holding the government and other agencies accountable.